 Therefore, the best option is to stay in General Luna which is Siargao’s favourite area.
 General Luna is also home to the world class surf beach Cloud 9.
 There are loads of restaurants, hip bars, cafes and accommodation to suit any budget.

-So you may consider going further North of Siargao in a village called Pacifico.
+So you may even consider going further North of Siargao in a village called Pacifico.
 Pacifico is another of Siargao’s tourist areas.
 However, it isn’t as popular as General Luna.
 But there are still a decent amount of restaurants and accommodations.

 How to Get Around Siargao

-With a scooter.
-That is the best way to get yourself to Siargao’s best corners and all the tourist spots.
-Scooters and motorbikes are the main mode of transport for both locals and tourists.
-Roads are good throughout the island.
-In General Luna there are loads of motorbike rental shops and prices start at around 500 PHP (€8.92) per day.
+In General Luna there are loads of motorbike rental shops and prices start at around 500 PHP ($10.41) per day.
 And the longer you keep it, the less the price per day.
-However, we found the best prices in Dapa and paid 275 PHP (€4.90) per day for 7 days.

 An alternative for those who aren’t comfortable riding a scooter is to rent a tricycle with driver.
-This is the more expensive option and will cost 2000 PHP (€35.66) for the day.
+This is the more expensive option and will cost 2000 PHP ($41.63) for the day.